 Dr. Joshua Masse

 Dr. Joshua Masse is the Director of Parent-Child Interaction Therapy (PCIT) and Young Child Services at the Boston Child Study Center.
-He is one of twenty global trainers certified by PCIT International and served as the Chair of the Policy and Advocacy Task Force for PCIT-I. He is licensed as a clinical psychologist in both Massachusetts and Rhode Island and is an Assistant Professor of Psychology at the University of Massachusetts Dartmouth.
+He is one of twenty global trainers certified by PCIT International and served as the Chair of the Policy and Advocacy Task Force for PCIT-I. He is licensed as a clinical psychologist in both Massachusetts and Rhode Island and is an Associate Professor of Psychology at the University of Massachusetts Dartmouth.

 Dr. Masse’s clinical and research interests lie broadly in examining the effectiveness of evidence-based treatments for young children with a wide range of challenging behaviors.
 In addition, his work focuses on the effectiveness of dissemination and implementation of evidence-based practices in community-based settings.